wp-plugins/collapsing-category-list/readme.txt

-=== Collapsing Categoy List ===
+=== Collapsing Categories List ===
 Contributors: migrad
 Tags: collaps, collapsing, category, list, categories Requires at least: 3.4.2
 Tested up to: 3.4.2
-Stable tag: 0.0.1
+Stable tag: 0.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin is a filter for collapsing the categories list.
+This plugin is a filter for collapsing the subcategories from category list.

 == Description ==